-In addition, a Faculty In-Service is held prior to the beginning of Cycle 2 in the fall semester and another Faculty In-Service is held during the week of the Conference on Global Engagement.
+In addition, a Faculty In-Service is held prior to the beginning of Fall Session 1 and another Faculty In-Service is held during the week prior to the start of the spring semester.
 Every effort is made to schedule these at times when faculty are not teaching, so that faculty are available to attend these In-Services in person.